chokevin8/chokevin8.github.io/_projects/1_project.md

 courses in school or reading online articles/textbooks.
 </p>

-Therefore, I believe that this Master's research will be an important turning point of my career in truly developing myself as an interdisciplinary scientist that is able to utilize biology/medical data and extract meaningful features out of them.
+Therefore, I believe that this Master's research will be an important turning point of my career in developing myself as an interdisciplinary scientist that is able to utilize biology/medical data and extract meaningful features out of them.

 ---